 A few words about mobile content marketing

-There is no possibility to ignore mobile users while developing the whole marketing strategy.
+There is no possibility of ignoring mobile users while developing the whole marketing strategy.
 With the rapid and unstoppable growth of mobile usage amongst customers (nearly half of Internet users is reading content via smartphones or other mobile devices), the only right decision regarding marketing campaigns is the mobile-first approach.
-That is why preparing a perfect mobile content is so important.
+That is why preparing perfect mobile content is so important.

 Mobile content marketing is a content marketing that is optimized and adjusted for smartphones and mobile devices.